streamich/rx-use/docs/location$.md

 # `location$`

-`BehaviorSubject` that tracks the latest state of browser's `window.location` and `window.history` properties.
+`ReadonlyBehaviorSubject` that tracks the latest state of browser's `window.location` and `window.history` properties.
 Is stubbed to also work on sever.

 ```ts